fledge-iot/fledge/docs/securing_fledge.rst

 Select the *Authentication* field to be mandatory and the *Authentication method* to be password.
 Click on *Save* at the bottom of the dialog.

-In order for the changes to take effect Fledge must be restarted, this can be done in the GUI by slectioning the restart otem in the top status bar of Fledge.
+In order for the changes to take effect Fledge must be restarted, this can be done in the GUI by selecting the restart item in the top status bar of Fledge.
 Confirm the restart of Fledge and wait for it to be restarted.

 Once restarted refresh your browser page.
 You should be presented with a login request.